 Chiddingstone Castle (HHA Member, tel 01892 870 347) is not much of a castle compared with Hever – it is more of a country squire's house, masquerading as a fantasy castle.
 The present castellated structure dates from the seventeenth century.
 Once the ancestral home of the Streatfeild family, it now contains a collection of art and curiosities left behind by its recent owner, Denys Eyre Bower.
 It is open on certain days of the week only, 11.00 am to 5.00 pm; check in advance.
 It has a pleasant courtyard tea room.
-Admission (2010) is £7; or £1 for the grounds only (this used to be free and the charge might be waived if you are just visiting the shop or tearoom).
+Admission (2017) is £9.50; free if you are just visiting the shop or tearoom).

 The village of Chiddingstone became wealthy as a centre of the iron industry in the sixteenth and seventeenth centuries.
 The Streatfeild family sold the village to the National Trust in 1939, as a consequence of which it remains largely unspoilt.
 The building that is now a village shop (with tearoom in buildings at the back) was bought, in 1517, by Anne Boleyn's father as the manor house of Chiddingstone.